-If you can't launch SpamSieve, you can access the rules files directly, rather than using the automated diagnostic reporter, On macOS 11 and macOS 12, the files are stored at:
+If you can't launch SpamSieve, you can access the rules files directly, rather than using the automated diagnostic reporter, On macOS 13, the files are stored at:

-/Users/<username>/Library/Containers/com.apple.mail/Data/Library/Mail/V8/MailData/RulesActiveState.plist /Users/<username>/Library/Containers/com.apple.mail/Data/Library/Mail/V8/MailData/SyncedRules.plist /Users/<username>/Library/Containers/com.apple.mail/Data/Library/Mail/V8/MailData/UnsyncedRules.plist
+/Users/<username>/Library/Containers/com.apple.mail/Data/Library/Mail/V10/MailData/RulesActiveState.plist /Users/<username>/Library/Containers/com.apple.mail/Data/Library/Mail/V10/MailData/SyncedRules.plist /Users/<username>/Library/Containers/com.apple.mail/Data/Library/Mail/V10/MailData/UnsyncedRules.plist

 - 1. Click on the Finder in the Dock. - 2.
-Click on the Go menu at the top of the screen, hold down the Option key, and then choose Library. - 3.
-Open the Containers folder, then com.apple.mail, then Data, then Library, then Mail, then V8, then MailData to find the RulesActiveState.plist, SyncedRules.plist, and UnsyncedRules.plist files. - On macOS 10.15, the MailData folder is inside of the V7 folder rather than V8. - On macOS 10.14, the MailData folder is inside of the V6 folder rather than V8. - On macOS 10.13, the MailData folder is inside of the V5 folder rather than V8. - On macOS 10.12, the MailData folder is inside of the V4 folder rather than V8. - On macOS 10.11, the MailData folder is inside of the V3 folder rather than V8. - On macOS 10.7 through 10.10, the MailData folder is inside of the V2 folder rather than V8.
+Click on the Go menu at the top of the screen, hold down the Option key, and then choose Library. - Open the Containers folder, then com.apple.mail, then Data, then Library, then Mail, then V9, then MailData to find the RulesActiveState.plist, SyncedRules.plist, and UnsyncedRules.plist files. - On macOS 12, the MailData folder is inside of the V9 folder rather than V10. - On macOS 11, the MailData folder is inside of the V8 folder rather than V10. - On macOS 10.15, the MailData folder is inside of the V7 folder rather than V10. - On macOS 10.14, the MailData folder is inside of the V6 folder rather than V10. - On macOS 10.13, the MailData folder is inside of the V5 folder rather than V10. - On macOS 10.12, the MailData folder is inside of the V4 folder rather than V10. - On macOS 10.11, the MailData folder is inside of the V3 folder rather than V10. - On macOS 10.7 through 10.10, the MailData folder is inside of the V2 folder rather than V10.